superlinked/VectorHub/docs/use_cases/node_representation_learning.md

 The random walks are sampled according to a policy, which is guided by 2 parameters: return $p$, and in-out $q$.

-- The return parameter $p$ impacts the likelihood of returning to the previous node.
-A higher p leads to more locally focused walks.
+- The return parameter $p$ affects the likelihood of immediately returning to the previous node.
+A higher $p$ leads to more locally focused walks.
 - The in-out parameter $q$ affects the likelihood of visiting nodes in the same or different neighborhood.
-A higher q encourages Depth First Search, while a lower q promotes Breadth First Search.
+A higher $q$ encourages Depth First Search, while a lower $q$ promotes Breadth First Search like exploration.

-These parameters provide a balance between neighborhood exploration and local context.
-Adjusting $p$ and $q$ can be used to capture different characteristics of the graph.
+These parameters are particularly useful for accomodating different networks and tasks.
+Adjusting the values of $p$ and $q$ captures different characteristics of the graph in the sampled walks.
+BFS like exploration is useful for learning local patterns.
+On the other hand, using DFS like sampling is useful for capturing patterns from a bigger scale, like structural roles.

 ### Node2Vec embeddings